New members are always welcome and it is easy to join.

 What happens in a monthly competition or a challenge competition?

 Each member may enter two photographs (print or digital).
 We then invite an independent guest ‘judge’ from outside the club to give a verbal critique of the entries.
-They will also select first, second and third places plus commended or highly commended images.
+They will also select first, second and third places and award marks out of 20 for all images entered.

 How is ‘Photographer of the Year’ decided?